IbcAlpha/IBC/README.md

 Here are some of the things it will do for you:

-* It automatically fills in your username and password in the Login dialog when TWS or Gateway start running, and clicks the Login button.
+* It automatically fills in your username and password in the Login dialog when TWS or Gateway start running, and clicks the Login button
 * It handles various dialog boxes which TWS sometimes displays, to keep things running smoothly with no user involvement
-* It can keep TWS running indefinitely if required, by dealing with the autologoff mechanism
+* It can keep TWS running indefinitely if required, by dealing with the autologoff mechanism (however this mechanism no longer works for TWS 974 and later version because Interactive Brokers have changed TWS functionality to prevent it)
-* It allows TWS to be shut down at a specified time on a specified day of the week
+* It allows TWS to be shut down at a specified time on a specified day of the week (again, this functionality no longer applies for TWS 974 and later versions)
 * It allows the Gateway to be shut down at a specified time every day
 * It can be remotely instructed to shut down TWS or Gateway, which can be useful if they are running in the cloud or on an inaccessible computer